 Film — Animated

-- The Lion King: Nala is probably one of the clearest Disney-related examples, as is easily apparent when she play-wrestles with Simba on her way to an elephant graveyard with him.
+- The Lion King: Nala (although she's never called a princess), as seen when she play-wrestles with Simba on her way to an elephant graveyard with him.
 That far into the movie, they're just friends (and they don't take seriously the idea that they'd grow up to be more than friends) and you could almost forget they're opposite genders if not for the voices.
-The Lion King has its protagonist and princess more similar to each other than arguably most Disney movies do.
-Well, early on in the movie anyway.
-Obviously things change after the stampede scene, but more so for Simba than for Nala.
-After Simba returns, Nala says to Simba some of the exact same things Simba said earlier on.
+The Lion King has its protagonist and princess more similar to each other than most Disney movies do.
+Her rebellious, boisterous young daughter Kiara is another example, especially as Nala matures and becomes more regal.

 - Atlantis: The Lost Empire: Princess Kida, which seems to be part and parcel of her being The Chief's Daughter, right up to the point where they actually show her climbing up a large rock structure while wearing a long, flowing dress at the end of the film!